rollkit/lumen/README.md

 ### Modular Design

-Lumen follows a modular architecture similar to Odyssey, with clear separation of concerns:
+Ev-reth follows a modular architecture similar to Odyssey, with clear separation of concerns:

 - **`bin/ev-reth`**: The main executable binary
 - **`crates/common`**: Shared utilities and constants used across all crates